 There are four main types of financial aid: grants, scholarships, work-study and loans.
 The money comes from many sources.
 We have listed just a few for your information.

 Federal Supplemental Educational Opportunity Grants (FSEOG): This program is designed to provide assistance for qualified students who have exceptional financial need.
-The amount of the grant will depend upon the degree of need and should not exceed $2,000 per academic year at Chipola.
 This is a grant and does not have to be repaid.

 FLORIDA BRIGHT FUTURES SCHOLARSHIPS

 The Legislature has mandated the following requirements to the Bright Futures Scholarship Programs:

 Beginning with the 2009-2010 high school graduates, the Bright Futures Scholarship only allows restoration after the first year of funding and only for GPA deficiency.